ZIB-IOL/FrankWolfe.jl/README.md

 All algorithms can run in various precisions modes: `Float16, Float32, Float64, BigFloat` and also for rationals based on various integer types `Int32, Int64, BigInt` (see e.g., the approximate Carathéodory example)

 #### Line Search Strategies

+#### Other

+- Emphasis: All solvers support `emphasis` to either exploit vectorized linear algebra or be memory efficient, e.g., for extreme large-scale instances

 ## Cool Examples